Ojibwe: Contact with Europeans

 In 1745, they adopted guns from the British in order to repel the Dakota people in the Lake Superior area, pushing them to the south and west.
-In the 1680s the Ojibwa defeated the Iroquois who dispersed their Huron allies and trading partners.
+In the 1680s the Ojibwa defeated the Haudenosaunee who dispersed their Wyandot allies and trading partners.
 This victory allowed them a "golden age" in which they ruled uncontested in southern Ontario.

 Often, treaties known as "peace and friendship treaties" were made to establish community bonds between the Ojibwe and the European settlers.
 These established the groundwork for cooperative resource-sharing between the Ojibwe and the settlers.
 The United States and Canada viewed later treaties offering land cessions as offering territorial advantages.
 The Ojibwe did not understand the land cession terms in the same way because of the cultural differences in understanding the uses of land.
 The governments of the U.S. and Canada considered land a commodity of value that could be freely bought, owned and sold.
 The Ojibwe believed it was a fully shared resource, along with air, water and sunlight—despite having an understanding of "territory".
 At the time of the treaty councils, they could not conceive of separate land sales or exclusive ownership of land.
 Consequently, today, in both Canada and the U.S., legal arguments in treaty-rights and treaty interpretations often bring to light the differences in cultural understanding of treaty terms to come to legal understanding of the treaty obligations.